 - Build trust: Be transparent about how your product works and how you collect and use user data.
 Make it easy for users to contact you with questions or concerns.

 Product Acceptance Criteria

-To set acceptance criteria you need to follow some rules.
-Initially, these criteria are set by the product manufacturer based on the customer’s needs.
+To set acceptance criteria, you need to follow some rules.
+Initially, the product manufacturer sets these criteria based on the customer’s needs.

-After that business analyst or requirement analyst or member of the development team reviews these criteria with user stories.
-Then the whole team discusses the user stories and acceptance criteria.
+After that, the business analyst, requirement analyst, or development team member reviews these criteria with user stories.
+Then, the whole team discusses the user stories and acceptance criteria.

 What is a User Story?

-A user story is an informal, detailed description of the product or software feature written from the end-user point of view.
+A user story is an informal, detailed description of the product or software feature from the end-user’s point of view.